 A Study “Under the Microscope”

-The intended purpose of the research was to answer the following question: “Are the tannins present in vegetable tanned leather really effective in fighting bacterial activity?”.
+The purpose of this research was to answer the following question: “Are the tannins present in vegetable tanned leather really effective in fighting bacterial activity?”
 The experiment used bacteria belonging to two very common species:

 A Gram-negative bacterium, meaning it has a complex cell structure (inner membrane, outer wall and an outer membrane); belonging to the family of enterobacteria.